-Ease-of-maintenance features like a pull-out bug tray and easily-cleaned components are definitely plusses, as are the length of the power cord and safety protections such as protective casings that stop you from accidentally touching the powered grid inside, or clog-resistant grids that won’t short-circuit due to all the dead bugs getting stuck.
+Ease-of-maintenance features like a pull-out bug tray and easily-cleaned components are definite plusses, as are the length of the power cord and safety protections such as protective casings that stop you from accidentally touching the powered grid inside, or clog-resistant grids that won’t short-circuit due to all the dead bugs getting stuck.

 It’s possible to find cordless bug zappers on the market, but the Groom+Style team has decided that their battery life (usually three hours at most) make them too inefficient to be considered for this best bug zapper top 5 list.
 Some people take zappers that are designed for indoor use and use them outside; there’s nothing wrong with that but an indoor unit is likely to have an extremely small effective range when taken outdoors, and indoor zappers won’t have capabilities for emitting carbon dioxide or pheromones to attract mosquitoes.
-On the flip side, though, there are models which are designed and rated for both outdoor and indoor units, and they will spell out their effective ranges for each environment.
+On the flip side, though, there are models which are designed and rated for both outdoor like garden and indoor units, and they will spell out their effective ranges for each environment.